8 Tips to Leave the Office without Leaving Your Team in the Lurch

-- Plug your list into a group calendar, or update your project management platform.
+2. Plug your list into a group calendar, or update your project management platform

 Highlight project phases, due dates, key players, resources and anything else that will help your team understand what needs to be done when and by whom.

-- Meet with your team to distribute your list and discuss progress.
+3. Meet with your team to discuss projects and delegate tasks

-- Designate a trustworthy team member to manage things while you’re gone.
+4. Designate a trustworthy team member to manage while you’re gone

 This person is the one who will track progress, nudge laggards and have the authority to resolve problems and disputes in your office.